jabney/swiftSet/README.md

 ```

 ### How `Set` uses `Histogram` For Fast Operations
 As the name implies, `swiftSet.js` is _swift_.
-Operations are fast even for large arrays. `Set` operations make use of two discrete-value histograms and merges them together to get a complete picture of the relation of one set to another.
+Operations are fast even for large arrays. `Set` operations make use of two discrete-value histograms which are merged together to get a complete picture of one set's relation to the other.

 Here's what a histogram constructed from an array of values looks like conceptually: